Why is an eicr so important for Cardiff homebuyers?

 The best result for any buyer would be that the house has been recently rewired and they have the certification to prove it.
 Certification is important.
 It proves the rewire has been carried out professionally and not DIY.

-The seller may have already had an EICR carried out.
-If so, they might be able to send it to you (some are done in pdf format) and you could forward to me for review for no charge, whatsoever.
+The seller may already have had an EICR carried out.
+If so, they might be able to send it to you (some are done in pdf format).
+You could forward it to me for review for no charge, whatsoever.

 With all that being said, some lenders insist on an EICR around the time contracts are due to be signed making it a condition of lending.